devloco/create-react-wptheme/README.md

 `npm install @devloco/react-scripts-wptheme@latest`

-If your theme uses TypeScript, you'll need to run a second command (`create-react-wptheme` uses the Types from Facebook's React-Scripts):

-`npm install react-scripts@latest`

 **Important note for Yarn users: be sure to use `yarn add` instead of `npm install` in the above commands.**

+### TypeScript Update

+If your theme uses TypeScript, you'll need to modify the theme's `react-app-env.d.ts` file:

+-   Navigate to the `<Your Theme Root Folder>/react-src/src` folder.
+-   Open the `react-app-env.d.ts` in your editor of choice.
+-   Change the line in there to read (be sure to include the leading three slashes):
+    -   `/// <reference types="@devloco/react-scripts-wptheme" />`
+-   Save the change and you should be all set.

 ## Developing Your Theme